4d/docs/docs/ORDA/ordaClasses.md

 - You cannot override a native ORDA class function from the **`4D`** [class store](Concepts/classes.md#class-stores) with a data model user class function.

+## Computed attributes

+A computed attribute is a dataclass attribute with a data type that masks a calculation.
+[Standard 4D classes](Concepts.md#function-get-and-function-set) implement the concept of computed properties through a *getter* (`Function get`) and a *setter* (`Function set`) accessors.
+ORDA entity objects benefit from this feature and extends it with two additional accessors: `Function query` and `Function orderBy`.

+At the very minimum, a computed attribute requires a *getter* function (`Function get`) that describes how its value will be calculated.
+When a *getter* function is supplied for an attribute, 4D does not create the underlying storage space in the datastore but instead substitutes the function's code each time the attribute is accessed.
+If the attribute is not accessed, the code never executes.

+A computed attribute can also implement a *setter* function (`Function set`), which executes whenever a value is assigned to the attribute.
+The *setter* function describes what to do with the assigned value, usually redirecting it to one or more storage attributes or in some cases other entities.

+> [Standard 4D classes](Concepts.md#function-get-and-function-set) allow defining computed properties using the keywords.

+Just like storage attributes, computed attributes may be included in queries.
+Normally, when a calculated attribute is used in a Wakanda query, the attribute is calculated once per entity examined.
+In many cases this is sufficient.
+However, calculated attributes can implement an On Query method that substitutes other attributes during the query.
+This allows calculated attributes to be queried quickly by redirecting searches to other attributes, including storage attributes that may already be indexed.

 ## Exposed vs non-exposed functions